PHIL 332 Philosophy of Beauty -- Core Text, Part three

 Of course if these characters and actions are beautifully moral they must, on the theory I propose, have beautiful descriptive aesthetic properties, which means (on that theory) crossmodal resemblances.
 And it isn’t immediately obvious what properties these would be.
 To make this part of the theory credible I have to come up with examples.

 One such crossmodal resemblance of morally exemplary acts is with actions that are graceful, including graceful movements or routines.
-Managing one’s moral life is a bit like navigating one’s way down a demanding course, turning at just the right time just in the right way.
+Managing one’s moral life is a bit like navigating one’s way down a demanding course, turning at just the right time just in the right way, as in slalom courses in downhill skiing.
 Grace is a possibility in all departments of life and all sorts and the aesthetic appreciation of it involves this “community” of resemblances.
 A truly moral person will aspire to be graceful in his or her moral relations, just as a dancer or gymnast aspires to be graceful in that enterprise.

 This is, I think, only the tip of the iceberg, but will serve as an example.